Wild Bill (G.I. Joe)

 Wild Bill is a fictional character from the G.I.
-Joe: A Real American Hero toyline, comic books and animated series.
+Joe: A Real American Hero toyline, comic books, and animated series.
 He is the G.I.
 Joe Team's helicopter pilot and debuted in 1983.

 Profile

 His real name is William S. Hardy, and his rank is that of army chief warrant officer CW-4.
 Wild Bill was born in Brady, Texas.
 His primary military specialty is helicopter pilot and his secondary military specialties are fixed wing pilot and aircraft armorer.

 Wild Bill served during the Vietnam War in the role of a combat infantryman and also participated in LRRP operations.
 He reenlisted to attend the Flight Warrant Officer School and then remained in service, but his specialized training records are classified.
 Wild Bill joined the G.I.
 Joe Team as the pilot of the "Dragonfly" helicopter.
 He is a qualified expert in the M1911A auto pistol and the XM-16 attack rifle, but has a preference for single action .45 long colt revolvers.

 Wild Bill is the original helicopter pilot for the G.I.
 Joe team, and is also an expert tracker and can function on the ground as well as any trained infantry scout.
-He is able to adapt the hunting skills he learned as a boy whenever he's tracking the enemy, saying that sneaking up on a Cobra is easier than sneaking up on most 'critters'.
+He is able to adapt the hunting skills he learned as a boy whenever he is tracking the enemy, saying that sneaking up on a Cobra is easier than sneaking up on most 'critters'.

 Wild Bill has a hobby as a country-western singer.
 While personally honest, he enjoys telling tall tales for the amusement of his friends.